eshwag/pyspark_predict_claim_amount/README.md

-# pyspark_predict_claim_amount
+# Objective is to predict Claim_Amount using machine learning models in pyspark
-Predict Claim Amount using machine learning models in pyspark.
+used pyspark library to preprocess and build buid models for predicting claim amount.